 We all make financial decisions every day.
 We just don’t necessarily think of them as such.
 What and where we eat are financial decisions.
 How we dress, what we drive (even if we drive), where we live — are financial decisions that we have made and continue to make.

-Certainly, many of these decisions are more than strictly financial — there are other important factors beyond economic ones.
-But whether or not we’re conscious of the financial ramifications of these decisions, they still exist.
+Certainly, many of these decisions are more than strictly financial — there are other key factors beyond economic ones.
+But whether we’re conscious of the financial ramifications of these decisions, they still exist.

 More than 53 percent of Americans feel anxious about their personal finances, with those under the age of 35 feeling the most financial anxiety as reported by the Financial Industry Regulatory Authority.